Samra761/Real-Time-Safety-Gear-Detection-System/README.md

 Construction sites and electrical grid stations require workers to wear PPE (Personal Protective Equipment) at all times.
 This system monitors a live camera feed and flags whether people in frame are wearing a hard hat and/or safety vest in real time.

-The use case is directly relevant to electrical utility environments — during my internship at IESCO (Islamabad Electric Supply Company), PPE compliance is a daily safety requirement at 132 KV grid stations.
+The use case is directly relevant to electrical utility environments, PPE compliance is a daily safety requirement at 132 KV grid stations.

 ---